The-Assembly/IntroToTensorFlowJS/README.md

     ]
     }

-Decrease or increase the number of epochs on line 86 in index.js depending on the specs of your computer is
+Decrease or increase the number of epochs on line 86 in index.js depending on the specs of your computer